kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 #### Set up a Tempo Datasource in Grafana

-We also need to set up a default [Tempo datasource](https://grafana.com/docs/grafana/latest/datasources/tempo/) in Grafana:
+We can optionally set up a default [Tempo datasource](https://grafana.com/docs/grafana/latest/datasources/tempo/) in Grafana so that you can view the Tempo tracing data within the Grafana UI, as you see here:

 ![Kiali grafana_tempo](/images/documentation/configuration/grafana_tempo_ds.png)